Ready to join SWFI? Fill out this application and we’ll contact you soon.

 - Is 17 years of age or older

-- Has one or more children 13 years old or younger, or at least one child with a disability or developmental delay that is older than 13
+- Has one or more children 13 years old or younger, or at least one child with a disability or developmental delay who is older than 13

 - Is eligible to work in the US